intel/ccloudvm/README.md

 Download should be used to download files from inside the guest.
-Download is preferable to directly downloading files inside the cloudinit document using curl or wget for example, as the downloaded files are cached by ciao-down.
+Download is preferable to directly downloading files inside the cloudinit document using curl or wget for example, as the downloaded files are cached by ccloudvm.
 This means that the next time an instance of this workload is created the file will not have to be retrieved from the Internet, resulting in quicker boot times for the new VM.